kevindawson/Born/README.md

 Born
 ====

-some of my shell scripts from ~/bin for fun
+some of my shell scripts from ~/bin for a bit of fun.

 ipaddr.sh
 ----